 Teranga Gold (TSX:TGZ/OTCQX:TGCDF) is a Canadian-based gold producer with a pipeline of West African assets and a vision of becoming a low-cost multi-asset mid-tier gold producer.
 Since its initial public offering in 2010, Teranga has produced more than 2 million ounces of gold from Sabodala, its flagship operation in Senegal.
 In late 2019, the Company announced commercial production at its second gold mine, Wahgnion, located in Burkina Faso, and also acquired a 90% interest in the Massawa gold project from Barrick Gold.
 Massawa is one of the highest-grade undeveloped open-pit gold reserves in Africa.
 This acquisition is expected to close in the first quarter of 2020.
 Teranga is also conducting extensive exploration programs in three West African countries: Burkina Faso, Côte d’Ivoire and Senegal.

 Richard Young, President and CEO

 Richard Young is the President and Chief Executive Officer of Teranga Gold.
-In this role, Mr. Young culminates 25-years of extensive experience in the gold industry.
+Mr. Young is on the board of the World Gold Council.
+He culminates 25-years of extensive experience in the gold industry.
 A Chartered Professional Accountant, Mr. Young joined Barrick Gold Corporation (ABX-T) in 1991 and served in a series of positions of increasing responsibility in finance, corporate development, investor relations and mine development.
 Prior to joining Teranga in 2010, Mr. Young served as Vice President and Chief Financial Officer of Gabriel Resources Ltd. for five years.
 Mr. Young holds a Bachelor of Economics from the University of Western Ontario as well as a Graduate Diploma in Public Accountancy from McGill University.

 What is your rationale for attending 121 Mining Investment?